prosysscience/ICLP-IJCAI-Presentations-/README.md

 # ReadMe

-This contains the powerpoint presentation for the IJCAI & ICLP conferences
+This contains the powerpoint presentations for the IJCAI & ICLP conferences